 If the claim is denied upon reconsideration, the applicant has another 60 days to request a hearing before an administrative law judge.
 There is a backlog of applicants waiting for hearings, so it is wise to put in the request as soon as possible.

 These hearings give applicants an opportunity to present new evidence to support their claims.
-A dedicated Atlanta lawyer can help a claimant who has received at least two SSDI denials seek out the best available documentation and persuasively present it on their behalf.
+A dedicated Atlanta Social Security disability representative can help a claimant who has received at least two SSDI denials seek out the best available documentation and persuasively present it on their behalf.

 Judges are not required to use the same standards to interpret eligibility, so they may be more likely to rule favorably on a claim.
 If the outcome is a denial, however, the applicant may ask for a review by the SSA Appeals Council.